ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

     - Provides the most flexibility.
     - Organizations determine where to run their applications.
     - Organizations control security, compliance, or legal requirements.
-    - You can also build a hybrid cloud configuration by using *multiple public clouds*

 ### cloud computing advantages
 *a consumption-based model*